Chico Heat

 The Chico Heat is the name of two baseball teams that have operated in Chico, California.
 The first was a professional independent team operating in the Western Baseball League from 1997 to 2002, and the second team was an independent team operating as part of the summer collegiate wood bat league known as the Great West League, which began operations in 2014 and ceased operations in 2018.
 The team's title sponsor was Golden Valley Bank.
+Both teams were majority owned by Steve and Kathy Nettleton.

 History

-The Original Chico Heat (1997–2002)
+The original Chico Heat (1997–2002)

 The team started as a professional independent baseball team operating in Chico, California, in the Western Baseball League.
 They had no operating agreement with any Major League Baseball team.
 They were founded on July 29, 1996, by Chico Heat Professional Baseball LLC, with former supermarket entrepreneur Steve Nettleton and his wife Kathy serving as principal owners.
 General managers included Bob Linscheid (who would go on to become president of the WBL) and Jeff Kragel (now at Chico State University) and their mascot was the "Heater The Dragon" (not to be confused with the Bakersfield Blaze or Dayton Dragons mascots of the same name).
 The team began operations in 1997.
 The team immediately won the league championship in their inaugural season and, although they did not win a championship in the four subsequent years, they won the most regular season games in each of the following seasons.
 They appeared in the championship series in five out of their six seasons in the league.
 In 2002, Chico won its second league championship in the league's and the team's final season.
 After leaving the financially troubled league and after efforts to join Minor League Baseball's Class A-Advanced California League by trying to lure the Visalia Oaks to Chico failed, the Heat ceased operations effective immediately.

 The team played at Nettleton Stadium, which is located on the campus of California State University, Chico.
 They were preceded by the Oroville/Chico Red Sox of the minor league's Class-C Far West League from 1948 to 1949 and were succeeded by the Chico Outlaws of the independent Golden Baseball League, taking their place in 2005.
 The Heat has been the most successful professional baseball franchise in the city's history.

 On August 11, 2007, former Heat majority owner Steve Nettleton and former Heat players were honored as part of a celebration called "Remember The Heat Night" hosted by the Chico Outlaws as they faced the St. George RoadRunners.
 The original Heat mascot "Heater" even made an appearance.
 The Outlaws won the ball game in front of over 3,500 fans at Nettleton Stadium.